13 Signs Your Abusive Husband Is Changing

 “I am sorry to say that I have never once seen such approaches succeed.
 The men who make significant progress . . . are the ones who know that their partners will definitely leave them unless they change, and the ones on probation who have a tough probation officer who demands that they really confront their abusiveness.
 In other words, the initial impetus to change is always extrinsic rather than self-motivated.
 Even when a man does feel genuinely sorry for the ways his behavior has hurt his partner, I have never seen his remorse alone suffice to get him to become serious [about changing his behavior].

 “After a few months of deep work . . . some men do start to develop intrinsic reasons for change, such as starting to feel real empathy for their partners’ feelings, developing awareness of how their behavior has been harming their children, or even sometimes realizing that they themselves enjoy life more when they aren’t abusive, despite all the privileges of abuse they have to give up.
 But it takes a long time for an abusive man to get to that point.

-When I learned about these steps, my first thought was to give my husband a copy of this chapter of the book.
-Then he would know what to do!
-I thought.
-But my victim advocate, my sponsor, and my therapist advised against it.
-Over the seven years of our marriage, my husband had become expert at mimicking healthy behaviors, without really changing.
-He was an actor.
-And I did not want to give him the script.
+When Anne learned about these steps, her first thought was to give her husband a copy of this chapter of the book.
+"Then he would know what to do! " she thought.
+Her victim advocate, her mentor, and her therapist advised against it.
+Over the seven years of their marriage, her husband had become an expert at mimicking healthy behaviors, without really changing.
+He was an actor, and Anne did not want to give him the script.

-I needed to see real change to amend the Do Not Contact order, and he had to figure that out for himself.
+Anne needed to see real change to amend the Do Not Contact order, and he had to figure that out for himself.

 Same goes for you.
 It is not advisable to give your abuser or the addict in your life this list.
 The wise thing is to set boundaries until you see the following behaviors.
 That is the only way you can know if they are really changing.